 Japanese Journal of Child and Adolescent Psychiatry

 The Japanese Journal of Child and Adolescent Psychiatry is the official journal of the Japanese Society for Child and Adolescent Psychiatry (founded in 1960).
-It is published five times a year in Japanese, each volume beginning with the December-February number, and once a year in English (Supplement).
-Author instructions for English supplement are listed below of this page.
+It is published five times a year in Japanese/English, each volume beginning with the December-February number.
+Author instructions for English are listed below of this page.

 This Journal is indexed by CURRENT CONTENTS.
 BEHAVIORAL, SOCIAL AND MANAGEMENT SCIENCES.